p-giovanni/Incidenti/README.md

 # The "Incidenti" project

+This is a project I'm doing to explore the dataset about all the car crashes, injured people, happened in Italy in the year 2017.

+The main idea was to understand what is the most dangerous thing to do on our street.
+It seems, for instance that just having a walk can be dangerous (pedestrians is one of the categories that have the most injured and deaths).

+Some charts are in [images](./images/).

 ## The dataset
 I downloaded the data from the [Istat](https://www.istat.it/it/) site.
 Istat is the main Italian statistic institute.